MAHABHARATA: THE WAY OF LIFE

 The extensive range of powers and ambitions prevailing on the earth motivated destiny to scheme the great Kurushektra war.
 The purpose of the war was to create an outlet for the entire combustion else each one of them had the potential energy to bring great destruction on the earth.
 While analyzing Mahabharata, we researchers cannot afford to ignore a single character or forget the smallest role played by anyone of them as we would lose the tool to understand a specific concept or perspective.

 When had we seen so powerful war deities plotted together at the same time in the epics written by history?

 Pandavas were willing to accept five villages or if required agreed to settle for one village instead of their kingdom of architectural splendor and marvelous beauty — Indraprastha to avoid the losses suffered by war.

-Duryodhana tricked Yudhishthira using fraud means to convert the friendly game into a disastrous trap of shame, loss and destruction.
-The consistent egoistic outlook and jealous feeling against the Pandavas forced Duryodhana to order the public humilitation of Draupadi that invoked an immortal wrath in the heart and mind of Pandavas.
+Duryodhana tricked Yudhishthira using fraud means to convert the friendly game into a disastrous trap of shame, loss, and destruction.
+The consistent egoistic outlook and jealous feeling against the Pandavas forced Duryodhana to order the public humiliation of Draupadi that invoked immortal wrath in the heart and mind of Pandavas.

 The original Mahabharat inked by Vedvyasa mentions that Duryodhana was a man of his words and followed the Kshatriya code with due diligence.
 Few of his positive images as a true friend, a good brother, a dedicated husband who loved Bhanumati so much that he never married a second time to create any alliance relationships for the anticipated war are worth appreciating.
 He had requested Karna not to do anything for him under the obligation of his friendship.